MoBlaa/subcommand_test/README.md

 | BenchmarkGrpc-2       | 5733       | 267974 ns/op |
 | BenchmarkGrpcStream-2 | 145128     | 9113 ns/op   |

+## WIP - TODO

+Currently not all tests use os/exec to spawn a new subcommand to run an external program.
+This may affect the performance.

 ## What not to test

 While exploring the different ways to implement something like this also want to list things i don't want to test and why.